Karaage is Japanese fried chicken that is fried to perfection with a crisp texture on the outside and super juicy and tender on the inside.

-Between the two, I found potato starch seemed to be crispier and had a nice crisp texture when I bite into it, and that’s something we look for when we eat karaage in general.
-If you cannot find potato starch, corn starch is still your best option, but otherwise I think it’s worth your time looking for potato starch if your pantry only has corn starch.
-By the way, just so you know potato flour is completely different from potato starch.
+As a result, I found out that potato starch seemed to be crispier and had a nice crisp texture when I bite into it.
+That’s something we look for when we eat karaage in general.
+If you cannot find potato starch, corn starch is still your best option.
+However, I think it’s worth your time looking for potato starch for this delicious karaage.

 - 1 lb. chicken thigh